 A few decades ago, no one talked about this.
 But the most important learning of studying financial cycles across the globe was found investors have not earned what markets delivered.
 What stopped them from making money?

-Investing is not a Number Game, it is a “MIND GAME” – The behavioural aspect of investor – they got carried away and spoiled their investments.
+Investing is not a Number Game, it is a “MIND GAME” – The behavioral aspect of investors – they got carried away and spoiled their investments.
 Some very basic mistakes that they made were:

 - They bought without understanding the volatility the asset prices have.